 The no non-sense but compassionate executive has extensive experience in planning, implementing and evaluating new and evolving substance abuse treatment programs, and has provided technical assistance to a multitude of other agencies.
 She has also monitored treatment agencies for program compliance, quality improvement, in addition to providing guidance and technical assistance to agencies to ensure success of ongoing programs.
 She has conducted numerous training sessions on substance abuse treatment for her peers.

 Before founding NORA in 2004 Bradley was the Executive Director of Compass House, Inc. located in Loran, Ohio.
 There she lent her skills, talent and management style to the county’s largest residential treatment center.
-With oversight of a 3.0 million dollar budget her responsibilities included oversight of a 45-member staff, more than 100 volunteers.
+With oversight of a 4.7 million dollar budget her responsibilities included oversight of a 70-member staff, more than 100 volunteers.
 During her tenure, she was successful in garnering funding and cultivating a statewide network, statewide trainings and relationships within in the service system; writing and administering grants; enforcing service standards and policies in addition to monitoring agency performance of the Board of Trustee and agency funding partners.
-Ms. Bradley has won over $20 million dollars in Federal Funds over a 13 year time period.
+Ms. Bradley has won over $35 million dollars in Federal Funds.

 She continues to promote and ensure a continuum of recovery by sustaining a peer recovery model that is both paramount and essential to on-going sobriety.